jose-a-sa/fcup-thesis/README.md

 ## Contents

-The project itself is simplified such that there are two .tex files:
 1. **_Title Page:_** Includes all relevant thesis information (with hyperlinks).
 To be included in the final thesis as the 1st page.
 2. **_Examiner Page:_** Page with for the examiner to sign and make the necessary comments.
 To be included in the final thesis as the 2st page.
 3. **_Disk Template:_** Printing template for disk.